 In summary, then, the Zoom Authority measures how much Google appreciates a site: the higher its value, the more a website is positioned and the better it positions new posts.
 Therefore, knowing the data of the Zoom Authority of a site allows us to instantly photograph its quality, but it is only by placing it in the right context – the entire Web panorama – that we can really determine its performance.

-This is ultimately the purpose of the Zoom Authority observatory, with which we can always have under control the global view of the websites in our reference database and analyze the authoritativeness of the websites on (and according to) the five versions of Google currently available in SEOZoom.
+This is ultimately the purpose of the Zoom Authority observatory, with which we can always have under control the global view of the websites in our database in reference to the Italian market and analyze the authoritativeness of the websites on (and according to) Google UK.